 - Jordan - The government of Jordan is a constitutional monarchy.
 Amman is the country's capital.
 Jordan's population exceeds 10 million people.

 - Kuwait - Organized as a constitutional monarchy, Kuwait has a population of more than 4.3 million.
 Its capital is Kuwait City.

 - Lebanon - The government of Lebanon is a parliamentary republic.
 Beirut is the capital of Lebanon.
 The country's population exceeds 6.7 million individuals.

 - Oman - The country of Oman is an absolute monarchy.
 Its capital city is Muscat.
 The country's population is just over 5.2 million people.

 - Palestine - Organized as a semi-presidential republic, Palestine's government is located in Ramallah, though the disputed proclaimed capital is East Jerusalem.
-More than 5.2 people live in Palestine.
+More than 5.2 million people live in Palestine.

 - Qatar - The nation of Qatar is an absolute monarchy.
 Its capital city is Doha.
 The country's population exceeds 2.9 million individuals.

 - Saudi Arabia - The Kingdom of Saudi Arabia is an absolute monarchy.
 Its capital is the city of Riyadh.
 The country's population is more than 35 million people.

 - Syria - The Republic of Syria is a presidential republic.
 Its capital is Damascus.
 More than 18 million people live in Syria.